 |Gaelic Text By||N/A|

-Scots had become a powerful all purpose language in the Lowlands and had begun to cross the Highland Line well before 1500, as evidenced by Scots forms of Gaelic names appearing in monumental sculpture.
-The Scots-based orthography of the Book of the Dean of Lismore (BDL) attests to Scots/Gaelic bilingual literacy at that time.
-The MacGregor scribes’ practised ease in handling this orthography suggests it was, to them at least (as professional notaries), a relatively stable tradition.
-Operating on the frontier of Scots and Gaelic, at a time when linguistic status would have been an issue, they may have held the view that the existing orthographic base of Gaelic was no longer adequate, and should be replaced.
+Scots had become a powerful all-purpose language in the Lowlands and had begun to cross the Highland Line well before 1500, as evidenced by Scots forms of Gaelic names appearing in monumental sculpture.
+The Scots-based orthography of the Book of the Dean of Lismore indicates at least a limited element of Scots-Gaelic bi-literacy at that time.
+The scribes’ obvious familiarity with this orthography suggests it was already a stable tradition.
+Operating on the frontier of Scots and Gaelic, at a time when the relative prestige of Gaelic and Scots was a pressing question, Duncan and James MacGregor may have held the view that the advance of Lowland bureaucracy into the Highlands offered an opportunity to alter the existing orthographic base of Gaelic.

-BDL includes a wide selection of poetry ranging from the work of highly-trained bards to that of amateurs.
-It contains the work of both Scottish and Irish poets.
-It contains three main categories of poetry:
+The Gaelic poetry covers a remarkably wide range of verse types and subject matter, ranging from the work of highly-trained bards to that of amateurs, and also contains the work of Irish poets.
+It contains three main types of syllabic verse: bardic, heroic and informal.

-Bardic verse including elegy, eulogy and religious poetry.
+The bardic verse includes elegy, eulogy, satire and religious poetry.
 Irish and Scottish authors are represented, Scottish outnumbering Irish by about 44 to 21.
-This is composed in strict forms of syllabic metre obeying rules laid down by the medieval bardic schools.
-Much of this type of verse has been edited (Watson 1937) or at least transcribed (Quiggin 1937).
-In territorial terms the Scottish bardic verse represents the following Scottish families: MacGregor, MacDonald, Campbell of Argyll, MacDougall of Dunollie, MacLeod of Lewis, MacLeod of Harris and Dunvegan, Stewart of Rannoch, MacNeill of Gigha and MacSween of Knapdale.
+This is composed in the syllabic metres prescribed by the bardic schools.
+Some are in the strict forms of these metres appropriate for formal court poetry addressed by chief poets to chiefs, while others are in the looser forms used by the lower grades of professional poets and by amateur composers.
+Most of the court poetry addressed to Scottish chiefs was edited by W. J. Watson (1937).
+This Scottish bardic verse is addressed to leading members of the following clans and families: MacGregors, MacDonalds, Campbells, MacDougall of Dunollie, MacLeod of Lewis, MacLeod of Harris and Dunvegan, Stewart of Rannoch, MacNeill of Gigha and MacSween of Knapdale.

-Courtly and satiric verse ascribed to Irish and Scottish authors.
+The occasional poetry includes a range of courtly and satiric verses ascribed to Irish and Scottish authors, some professionals and some amateurs.
 These poems are of interest as the main, and sometimes the only, source for certain poetic genres in Gaelic.
-The courtly love poetry corresponds closely with the Irish dánta grádha tradition.
-A second category is concerned with women in general and demonstrates an unfavourable attitude towards them.
-This body of material shares themes, phrases, lines and figures with the later tradition of misogynist verse.
-Some poems also exhibit parallels with Middle English and Middle Scots sources, perhaps implying direct contact with non-Gaelic literatures.
+The courtly verse, addressed to an individual, falls within the European tradition of amour courtois, and is clearly related to the somewhat later dánta grádha.
+A second category, consisting of verses about women in general, displays a hostile attitude towards women.
+This body of material shares themes, phrases, lines and figures with later examples of misogynist verse found both in Ireland and Scotland.
+Some poems also exhibit parallels with Middle English and Middle Scots sources, raising the possibility of contact with non-Gaelic literatures.
 Other poems are directed against evil women and some are short epigrams to women, mostly scurrilous sallies at the expense of local worthies’ wives and daughters.
-This body of verse is significant in that it has been composed in several varieties of Gaelic including Classical Early Modern Gaelic, vernacular Scottish Gaelic and various intermediate levels.
-Comparison of BDL’s contents with those of Irish MSS, and with parallels in non-Gaelic traditions, gives important insights into the Gaelic tradition at that time (Gillies 1977).
+This body of verse reveals several strata of Gaelic, ranging from the literary Early Modern language to vernacular Scottish Gaelic.
+Comparisons with Irish and Middle Scots literature provide a useful perspective on the consistency of Scottish Gaelic tradition in the Dean of Lismore’s day.
+A number of these poems have been edited in journals, Festschriften, etc., by William Gillies (overview in Gillies 1977).

 Script and Appearance